-These guidelines are intended to inform Cabinet Ministers who are leaving office, or who are making efforts to take up a new position, of the post-term rules.
+These guidelines are intended to inform certain political staff members who are leaving their position, or who are making efforts to take up a new position, of the post-term rules.
 They outline the key elements that must be taken into consideration in this context.